You’re about to move across the country! And with our help, you’re gonna handle this like a boss. You got this.

 When you arrive, walk around as much as you can for the first few weeks.
 If you drive everywhere, you may struggle to get your orientation.
 Try to figure out where you’ll most likely be hanging out the most, like the local grocery or dive bar down the street.
 Don’t be discouraged if you’re feeling homesick!
 Remember that the discomfort you’re feeling is a totally normal part of reinventing yourself.
 If you’re really feeling down, don’t be hesitant to call up old friends or treat yourself to dinner if you need a boost.
 And remember that your friends miss you too.
 But once you get to know your new neighborhood, we promise you’ll feel right at home.

 And that’s it!

-If you handle six of these steps while planning a cross-country move, then you are definitely a boss.
+If you manage to complete six of these steps while planning a cross-country move, then you are definitely a boss.

 You’re headed for great things, and the future is looking up.
 You’re a boss, remember?
 If you need some help planning your new space, remember to call on your friends (Furnishr can help, too).

 You’ve probably heard about the offices at Google and Facebook.
 They’re magical places full of good food, nooks for collaboration, and games to play when the coding gets tough.
 We can’t all work in startup offices.
 That’s why the interior design style is important, so let’s learn from the best office furnishing trends.